hellory4n/libtrippin/README.md

-# libtrippin v1.2.1
+# libtrippin

-Most biggest most massive standard library thing for C of all time
+Most biggest most massive C library of all time.
+I'm insane.

+## Featuring

+- [libtrippin](./libtrippin.h) v1.2.2: Most massive standard library
+    - Arenas
+    - Math functions and stuff
+    - Logging
+    - Slices
+    - Pure C99 with no external dependencies
+- [engineer](./engineerbuild/README.md) v1.0.0: Build system of all time
+    - No esoteric language
+    - Only external dependency is lua
+    - You can specify options and stuff
+    - You can control the entire build process
+    - Incremental builds
+    - Support for clangd's `compile_commands.json`

 ## Features